smnarnold/cards-generator/_frontend/src/scss/README.md

 > The rule of thumb for this folder is that it should not output a single line of CSS when compiled on its own.
 These are nothing but Sass helpers.
 > When working on a very large project with a lot of abstract utilities, it might be interesting to group them by topic rather than type, for instance typography (_typography.scss), theming (_theming.scss), etc. Each file contains all the related helpers: variables, functions, mixins and placeholders.
 Doing so can make the code easier to browse and maintain, especially when files are getting very long.

+### Vendors folder
+> And last but not least, most projects will have a vendors/ folder containing all the CSS files from external libraries and frameworks – Normalize, Bootstrap, jQueryUI, FancyCarouselSliderjQueryPowered, and so on.
+Putting those aside in the same folder is a good way to say “Hey, this is not from me, not my code, not my responsibility”.

 ### Base folder
 >  The base/ folder holds what we might call the boilerplate code for the project.
 In there, you might find the reset file, some typographic rules, and probably a stylesheet defining some standard styles for commonly used HTML elements (that I like to call _base.scss).